expressjs/discussions/docs/GOVERNANCE.md

 * Repos can have as many captains as make sense for the scope of work.
 * A TC member or an existing repo captain **on the same project** can nominate a new captain.
   Repo captains from other projects should not nominate captains for a different project.
+* Contributors with a long track record of sustained involvement across the Express project may be nominated as captains for a repository even if they have not been active specifically in that package, provided they have the relevant technical expertise.
+  The nomination must come from a TC member or an existing captain of the same repository.

 The PR will require at least 2 approvals from TC members and 2 weeks hold time to allow for comment and/or dissent.
 When the PR is merged, a TC member will add them to the